u-boot/u-boot/doc/develop/uefi/u-boot_on_efi.rst

 - Figure out how to solve the interrupt problem

-- Add more drivers to the application side (e.g. video, block devices, USB, environment access).
+- Add more drivers to the application side (e.g. block devices, USB, environment access).
 This would mostly be an academic exercise as a strong use case is not readily apparent, but it might be fun.